AmericaGL/TrashTalk_Dapp/README.md

 ## Acknowledgments

-* Inspiration - Siraj Raval and Codacus
+* Inspiration - Siraj Raval and Codacus and Justin
 * How to do Object Detection with OpenCV - Siraj Raval
 * OpenCV RealTime Object Recognition in any background -Codacus
+* Justin Zemlyansky provided the USB camera and answered questions we had about hardware.